-While this went on, I watched the dog’s Chihuahua walk excitedly in circles near Pardo’s legs.
-Then it would try to climb its owner and go for her purse.
-She put the purse down on the ground and let it root around.
+I watched the dog’s Chihuahua prance excitedly in circles near Pardo’s legs.
+Its owner put her purse on the ground and let it root around inside.
 The giggly Asian girl said, “What’s he doing in there?”

 “He found food.”

-Indeed, there were loose pretzels at the bottom of the fat girl’s purse.
-No word as to whether they were intended for her or the dog; I could easily imagine her sticking her own nose into her purse to hunt for snacks.
+Indeed, there were loose pretzels at the bottom of the purse.
+I don’t know if they were hers or the Chihuahua’s; I could easily picture either party sticking their nose in and hunting for snacks.

-The line started moving.
-Soon we were inside.
-We bought Ozzy’s new album, Scream, and headed back out to wait in a much longer line which didn’t move on the sunny side of the street.
+The line started moving and soon we were inside.
+We bought Ozzy’s new album, Scream, then headed back outside to a separate, much longer line.

-While we waited for our signatures, I looked at the CD.
-The first track on the album is “Let it Die,” followed by the single, “Let Me Hear You Scream.”
-I imagined the entire track listing rewritten as phrases beginning with the word, “Let.”
-For example, the album’s third track, “Soul Sucker,” becomes “Let Me Suck Your Soul.”
+While we waited, I studied the CD.
+The first track is “Let it Die,” followed by the single, “Let Me Hear You Scream.”
+I imagined the entire track listing rewritten as phrases beginning with “let.”
+For example, the third track “Soul Sucker” would become “Let Me Suck Your Soul.”

 “That’s too bad about Ozzy!
 I wish his people would let him talk to us!”